privatecore/ci3-h2o-php/README.md

 ### Introduction ###

 H2O template engine for CodeIgniter 3.
+This solution based on modified version of H2O v0.3 and Hydrant template class for the Codeigniter 2.

 ### H2O template ###